DupieM/final_project/README.md

 # Features and Functionality
 ## Landing Dashboard
-    On the dashboard page the user can find more information about the website and the API that we use.
+    I needed to display a summary or breakdown of the chosen dataset.
+I also should display information like key factors of the research or the chosen dataset.
+On the dashboard page the user can find more information about the website and the API that is used.
+The data set is outlined as to explain the type of data that will be used for this web application.
+On this page there is a carousel that displays a distinct animal visually with some interesting facts.
+There are also two charts on the page, one chart shows the average litter size of panda species and anoder chart that shows number of species for crocodiles.

 ## Comparison Page
-    On the comparison page there are three charts that display properties that you can use to compare two animals with.
+    I needed to display three charts on this page, where data could be changed by a selection from a dropdown box.
+The three charts are a Pie, Bar and Radar chart.
+Based on the selection made three charts will be displayed as to compare two animals with.
 The Pie chart shows the number of species for the chosen animals.
-The Bar chart shows .
-The Radar chart shows.
+The Bar chart shows the top speed of the two animals chosen.
+The Radar chart shows the age of weaning, gestation period, life span, sexual maturity, height and weight of the chosen animals.

 ## Timeline Page
-    The timeline page shows the average litter size diffrent animals on a timeline chart.
+    I needed to display a timeline chart on this page where the data could be changed by a dropdown box.
+The timeline page shows the average litter size of the chosen animal on a timeline chart.
+Five different animals can be chosen.

 # Concept Process
 ## Ideation
-    These are links too my two inspirations board on Pinterest to create this website. <br>
+    Please use these links to view my two inspirations board on Pinterest that I used to ideate the website. <br>
 <!-- Links -->
 * https://za.pinterest.com/mdpmarine/inspiration-board-branded-component/ </br>
 [DV200_Branded_Componement_-_Pinterest] (https://za.pinterest.com/mdpmarine/inspiration-board-branded-component/)